opencontainers/runc/config.md

 ## Annotations

 This OPTIONAL property contains arbitrary metadata for the container.
-This information may be structured or unstructured.
+This information MAY be structured or unstructured.
 Annotations are key-value maps.

 ```json